Cyclical Living: How to Work with Your Menstrual Cycle and Natural Rhythms

 4. Balanced Lifestyle: Living cyclically encourages a balance between work and rest, action and reflection, helping you create a more sustainable lifestyle.

-Reconnecting with the Menstrual Cycle and Menopause
+Reconnecting with your menstrual Cycle

-How to Practice Cyclical Living in Modern Life
+How to Practice Cyclical Living

 Living cyclically in a capitalist world requires a conscious effort, but small changes can make a big difference.
 Here are a few practical ways to integrate cyclical living into your daily life: